Morgan State Lady Bears basketball

 The Morgan State Lady Bears basketball team represents Morgan State University, located in Baltimore, Maryland, in Division I basketball competition.
 They currently compete in the Mid-Eastern Athletic Conference.
 The Lady Bears play their home games at the Talmadge L. Hill Field House.
-Their head coach is Ed Davis Jr. who enters his 5th year in the position.

 The Lady Bears returned to Division I play and the MEAC in 1984, after an absence of 5 years.
-They have never won the MEAC Women's Basketball Tournament or have made a NCAA Division I women's basketball tournament appearance.
+They have never won the MEAC Women's Basketball Tournament or have made an NCAA Division I women's basketball tournament appearance.

 Postseason

 Women's National Invitation Tournament

 The Lady Bears have made one appearance in the Women's National Invitation Tournament, with a record of 0–1.

 AIAW College Division/Division II

 The Lady Bears made two appearances in the AIAW National Division II basketball tournament, with a combined record of 2–2.